spring-attic/gs-gradle/README.ftl.md

 <#assign project_id="gs-gradle">
+This guide walks you through using Gradle to build a simple Java project.

 What you'll build
 -----------------

-This guide walks you through using Gradle to build a simple Java project.
+You'll create a simple app and then build it using Gradle.

 What you'll need
 ----------------